 Even donors who have supported you in the past need to be reminded of what you do and why it matters.
 Don’t believe us?
 Ask yourself if you have any board members who are a little confused about your mission.
 Now remind yourself that your confused board members know you much better than someone you’ve never met who has made a donation to you in the past.

 Though we like to think our donors are our champions, they probably haven’t spent the entire year living and breathing your mission.
 Take the time to re-introduce your organization, emphasizing why what you do really matters.
-A great way to do this is by using your One Minute Message.
+A great way to do this is by using your Belief Message.

 Talk Benefits, Not Features